THEME JOKE : FOR FIELD SUPPORT

 arbitrator inferred that the student has given the correct

 answer (5).
 Two answers involving formulae are acceptable to

 physical science (3 & 4).
 Two logically supporting answers (1 &

-2).
+2) are layman's answers.
 However two answers were considered not acceptable to the area

 of physical science (6 & 7).

 The student was awarded the degree in "Pass